 e-mail: This email address is being protected from spambots.
 You need JavaScript enabled to view it.
 All rights reserved. |

-Remembrance Day: “Circle of Life” in Cardiff
+_______________________________________________________________________________________________ Remembrance Day: “Circle of Life” in Cardiff

 Shakeh Major Tchilingirian | 09.11.2015 The journey of the "Circle of Life" reached Cardiff on Saturday, 7th November, where Armenians from various places in Wales and beyond gathered, one day before Remembrance Day, at the Armenian Genocide Memorial in the Temple of Peace.
 A short service was held at the Armenian khatchkar memorial and on the occasion of Remembrance Day—the day when soldiers killed during World War I are remembered in Commonwealth of Nations.